Stehsaer/simple-riscv-software-env/README.md

 ## Project Structure

-### Modules
+### Baremetal Modules

-`Modules` provides the basic environment in a modular manner.
+Baremetal modules provides the basic supporting environment for baremetal execution in a modular manner.
 Combine different modules together to support different features.
-Examples are:

-- Dynamic Allocation: `allocator`
-- Emulated File System: `file.interface`
-- Fatfs: `file.driver.fatfs`
+- `baremetal.allocator`: Heap allocator.
+Needs `_heap_start` and `_heap_end` from linkerscript
+- `baremetal.filesystem`: Simple filesystem to mount devices and support POSIX APIs
+- `baremetal.mutex`: Simple mutex implementation
+- `baremetal.platform`: Contains platform-specific code that implements the baremetal modules
-  - Additional SD card backend: `file.driver.fatfs.backend.sd`
+  - Kintex7 Platform: supports SD card file accessing and UART serial input/output

-However some modules are essential:

-- `device`: Provides class/interfaces to different device across different platforms.
-- `platform`: Provides platform-specific definitions for devices, eg. Clocks, SPI, Serial...
-- `start.*`: Provides startup assembly programs that kick-starts the platform by setting up Stack Pointers, copying data from LMA to VMA etc.
+  - QEMU Platform: supports reading from virtual disk and UART serial input/output.
+Writing to virtual disk is broken and doesn't work.
+- `baremetal.time`: Provides time query functions for Newlib and implements 2 spin-locked sleep functions (`sleep` and `usleep`).

-#### Platforms
+### Platforms

-##### Kintex7
+#### Kintex7

 "Kintex7" refers to the FPGA chip model `7k410t-ffg900-2` I'm using for my CPU design projects.
 Without the Vivado project file / block-design file, it may not be easy to figure out the exact usage of the sub-projects.
 Progress is being made to make this publicly accessible.
-For details see [my CPU design project](https://github.com/Stehsaer/simple-riscv-cpu-design) and also the device definitions and their corresponding addresses.
+For details see https://github.com/Stehsaer/simple-riscv-cpu-design and also the device definitions and their corresponding addresses.

-##### QEMU
+#### QEMU

-Sub-projects for QEMU platforms are mainly for the college course "Operating System" I currently take (by Mar.
+QEMU platforms are mainly for the college course "Operating System" I currently take (by Mar.
 2025).
 QEMU documentations are publicly available.
+This project uses the `virt` platform of RISC-V QEMU.

 ### Projects

 This project also contains some sub-projects for different purposes.

-- `kintex7-test`: for testing purposes only.
-May exclude from the repository in the future.
 - `os-class`: for lab assignments from my Operating System course.
 (Side-note: the course documentation is written for X86, but it also allows for other ISAs and languages, so I decided to go with RISC-V and C++)